garykac/woven/docs/spell-list.md

 ```
 Element: Water

-Category: Mage Other Attack
+'Category: Mage Other Attack

-Attack 1 at two of your Eyes.
+Attack 1 at two of your Eyes, consuming them.

 ### Ground
 ```